-Premised on the theory that we proposed in the Introduction regarding the hypothetical "race" between agricultural diffusion and state expansion, our empirical analysis proceeds as follows.
-First, we set out to account for the diffusion of agriculture and the emergence of complex societies in eastern Asia, and to establish the role that domestication of millet and rice played in the early adoption and diffusion of agriculture in agricultural hotspots and the emergence of complex societies.
-We also show that the location where the earliest state, Erlitou, emerged can be predicted by these same forces.
-With Erlitou taken as "given", our analysis of the evolution or reemergence of a large state centered in the band of territory that includes Erlitou is guided by a framework in which two processes of diffusion - that of agrarian society, which began its diffusion across eastern Asia millennia earlier, and that of state-building per se, which first appeared at Erlitou - are "racing" to determine which will be decisive for local state formation in which parts of the region.
+taken as "given", our analysis of the evolution or reemergence of a large state centered in the band of territory that includes Erlitou is guided by a framework in which two processes of diffusion - that of agrarian society, which began its diffusion across eastern Asia millennia earlier, and that of statebuilding per se, which first appeared at Erlitou - are "racing" to determine which will be decisive for local state formation in which parts of the region.
 If agriculture and the social changes it fostered lead to beginnings of state formation in places far enough from Erlitou to be free of the latter's control as local state capacity grows, a locality may retain an autochthonous state generated primarily by early diffusion of agriculture, rather than by expansion of the regional hegemon.
 But localities close enough to Erlitou are more likely to end up with states derived from state expansion rather than independent social evolution derived from diffusion of agriculture alone.
 The race between agricultural diffusion and state expansion as potential determinants of local political outcomes then morphs into a race between the expansion of the Sinitic state (Erlitou) and other autochthonous state-building projects - a competition that eventually determined the extent and persistence of the mega-state vis-à-vis its neighbors.
 Specifically, locations that adopted agriculture earlier, viz., Erlitou, should benefit from a head start in autochthonous state-building, allowing them to conquer others that have similarly adopted an agricultural way of life.
-However, if this earliest core state did not expand fast enough relative to others, for reasons due to formidability of distance, it created opportunities for these distantly located societies to build their own states and resist incorporation into the enlarging core state.
-19
+However, if this earliest core state did not extend its power far enough and with sufficient rapidity, it created opportunities for distantly located societies to build their own states and resist incorporation into the enlarging core state.24